ciaranm/parasols/README.md

     solve_max_labelled_clique algorithm order labels budget seed filename.clq

-where order is as above, algorithm is one of lccon, lccod, lccos, tlccon, tlccod, tlccos, with meanings as for clique, labels is the number of labels to use, budget is the budget, and seed is a seed for the random label allocation.
+where order is as above, algorithm is one of lccon, lccod, tlccon, tlccod, with meanings as for clique, labels is the number of labels to use, budget is the budget, and seed is a seed for the random label allocation.

 solve_max_common_subgraph
 -------------------------